wp-plugins/offers-for-woocommerce/README.txt

  * Manage offers from your WordPress control panel through WooCommerce -> Offers just like you would with your WooCommerce orders.
  * Options to enable/disable offers at the product level as well as options for handling inventory tracked items based on how the WooCommerce settings for back-orders are configured.

+= Localization =
+Offers for WooCommerce was developed with localization in mind and is ready for translation.

 = Get Involved =

 Developers can contribute to the source code on the [Offers for WooCommerce GitHub repository](https://github.com/angelleye/offers-for-woocommerce).